Tableau économique: Physiocratic interpretation

 The merchant is not a source of wealth, however.
 The Physiocrats believed that “neither industry nor commerce generates wealth.”
 A “plausible explanation is that the Physiocrats developed their theory in light of the actual situation of the French economy…” France was an absolute monarchy with the land owners constituting 6-8% of the population and owning 50% of the land.
 (5, p.
-859) Agriculture contributes 80% of the country’s wealth, and the non-land owning segment of the population “practises a subsistence agriculture that produces the essential minimum, with virtually all income being absorbed by food requirements.”
+859) Agriculture contributed to 80% of the country’s wealth, and the non-land owning segment of the population “practises a subsistence agriculture that produces the essential minimum, with virtually all income being absorbed by food requirements.”
 Additionally, exports consisted mostly of agricultural-based products, e.g. wine.
 Given the massive effect of agriculture on France’s economy, it was more likely they would develop an economic model that used it to the king’s advantage.

-The Physiocrats are at the beginning of the anti-mercantilist movement.
+The Physiocrats were at the beginning of the anti-mercantilist movement.
 Quesnay’s argument against industry and international trade as alternatives to his doctrine is twofold.
 First, industry produces no gain in wealth; therefore, redirecting labor from agriculture to industry will in effect decrease the nation’s overall wealth.
 Additionally, population expands to fill available land and food supply; therefore, population must go down if the use of land does not produce food.
 Second, the basic premise of the Mercantilists is that a country must export more than it imports to gain wealth, but that assumes it has more of a tradeable resource than it needs for internal consumption.
 France did not have a colony with the ability to produce finished or semi-finished goods like England (e.g. India) or Holland (e.g. North America, Africa, South America).
-Its main colonial presence was in the Caribbean, southern North America, and southeast Asia, and like France, the colonies had agricultural-based economies.
-The only good which France had in enough excess to export was food; therefore, international trade based on industrial production would not yield as much wealth.
+Its main colonial presence at the time was in the Caribbean and in North America (which was mainly wilderness), and like France, the colonies had agriculturally based economies.
+The only good which France had enough excess to export was food; therefore, international trade based on industrial production would not yield as much wealth.

 Quesnay was not anti-industry, however.
 He was just realistic in his assessment that France was not in good position to incubate a strong industrial market.
 His argument was that artisans and manufacturers would come to France only in proportion to the size of the internal market for their goods.
 Quesnay believed “a country should concentrate on manufacturing only to the extent that the local availability of raw materials and suitable labor enabled it to have a cost advantage over its overseas competitors.”
 Anything above that amount should be purchased through trade.